 Why do my gums bleed when I brush my teeth?

 At Claremont Dental Institute, our dentists screen for gum disease as part of our routine dental exams.
-We provide comprehensive treatment options for restoring health to smiles affected by all stages of gum disease.
-The dentist determines the course of treatment by the overall health of the patient’s smile as well as the stage and progression of the gum disease.
-We combined state-of-the-art dental technology, laser therapy, and deep cleanings to help patients repair and rebuild healthy, stable, beautiful smiles.
+We provide comprehensive periodontal treatment options for restoring health to smiles affected by all stages of gum disease.
+Our dentist determines the course of treatment by the overall health of the patient’s smile as well as the stage and progression of the gum disease.
+We combine dental technology, laser therapy, and deep cleanings to help stop bleeding gums and rebuild healthy, stable, beautiful smiles for our patients.

 Healthy gums are essential for a stable, functional smile.
 Gum tissues help to hold teeth in place and protect the tooth root from exposure or damage.
-Gum disease compromises the gum tissue and causes the gum line to recede.
-Claremont Dental Institute offers laser treatment that promotes healing and recontours the gumline repairing damage caused by gum disease.
+But when gum disease takes hold, it compromises the gum tissue and causes the gum line to recede.
+Our dentists offer painless laser treatments to promote healing and recontour the gum line, and repair damage caused by gum disease.

 Patients with gum disease are more prone to: